Priestch/package-hunter/README.md

-# Ease you programmer when try to find a packages.
+# Make you programmer life easier when try to find packages!